Stansted couple hikes to raise awareness of debilitating disease

 "Seeing my uncle living in a home for a long period of time, seeing how poorly he got and how it deteriorated quite quickly was scary."

-The Huntingdon's Disease Association says researchers - whether they study gene therapy or how a person’s lifestyle affects their symptoms - are "united in their aim of finding a cure."
+The Huntington's Disease Association says researchers - whether they study gene therapy or how a person’s lifestyle affects their symptoms - are "united in their aim of finding a cure."

 Jade is fundraising online at https://hda.enthuse.com/pf/jade-bolton.